Common name: Pink-tip Daisy-bush

 Achenes glabrous; pappus with 55–79 bristles in 2 series.

-Distribution and occurrence: Grows in dry sclerophyll forest; widespread on the coast and ranges south from the Blue Mtns, west to Orange, also recorded from Drake and near Point Lookout.
+Distribution and occurrence: Grows in dry sclerophyll forest; widespread on the coast and ranges mainly south from the Blue Mtns, west to Orange, also recorded from Drake and near Point Lookout in the northern tablelands.

 NSW subdivisions: NC, CC, SC, NT, CT, ST